HOW TO SEW LEATHER BY HAND?

 HOW TO SEW IN A ROUNDED WAY?

-The technique is the same for rounded sewing!
-We invite you to mark your points with a marking wheel which will be the easiest tool to use (or a 2-toothed claw).
-The drilling angle with your awl with pliers must follow the inclination of the points.
+The technique is the same for rounded stitching!
+We recommend marking your stitches with a marking wheel, which is the easiest tool to use (or a 2-pronged claw).
+The angle you use to drill with your awl and pliers should follow the angle of the stitches.

-Learn corner sewing by making a Choupette©.
-In this guide we will cover different technical points including double-claw stitching and missing stitches!
+Learn corner stitching by making a Choupette©.
+In this guide, we'll cover various technical points, including double-stitching and missing stitches!

 WHICH LEATHER SHOULD I CHOOSE FOR SADDLE STITCHING?

-The ideal is to select a thick leather (at least 1.2 mm thick) and not too soft.
-We invite you to go to our guide on the different leather finishes.
+Ideally, you should choose a thick leather (at least 1.2 mm thick) that's not too soft.
+We invite you to read our guide on the different leather finishes.

 WHICH LEATHER SHOULD I CHOOSE FOR MY CREATION?